GlassNet: a multitask deep neural network for predicting many glass properties: Results and discussion

-Overall, neither supporting nor rejecting hypothesis H\textsubscript{1} is possible.
-On the one hand, a multitask NN improves the prediction of glass properties for targets with measurements in different experimental conditions (e.g., different temperatures), compared to specialized random forest models.
-Such improved prediction occurs because the shared hidden layers of a multitask NN can exploit the connections between the targets better than specialized models that ``know'' only one target.
-On the other hand, the specialized random forest models perform better when more data is available.
+Overall, it is not possible to support or reject hypothesis H\textsubscript{1}.
+On the one hand, a multitask model can improve the prediction of glass properties for targets with measurements in different experimental conditions (e.g., different temperatures) compared to specialized single-task models.
+The reason for such improvement is attributed to the shared hidden layers of a multitask NN, because they can exploit the connections between the targets.
+On the other hand, the specialized single-task models can perform better when more data are available.

-A computational advantage of the multitask NN over the random forest model is that it requires less memory to store the trained parameters.
-The parameters of the NN can be stored in an uncompressed binary file of less than 4 MiB, while the compressed files of all the random forest models require more than 1 GiB of storage.
-Inference is also slower for random forest models.

-One question that arises from these results is whether the performance of the multitask neural network can be improved by target selection.
-For example, if one of the properties where the NN underperformed the random forest were removed, would the prediction of the remaining targets improve?
-A conservative hypothesis is that no, it would not improve performance, because the removed data is probably relevant to the overall learning.
-However, testing this hypothesis is not the focus of this communication.